misiektoja/spotify_monitor/docs/configuration.md

 Track metadata and public playlist metadata use the anonymous Spotify web-player backend by default.
 If complete [Spotify OAuth App](#spotify-oauth-app) credentials are configured the tool tries the legacy Web API first then switches the affected metadata type to the web-player backend after a restricted response such as HTTP 403.
 A playlist HTTP 404 is classified after the web-player lookup resolves its owner.
 Spotify-curated playlists use web metadata only for that playlist while a non-Spotify playlist hidden from the legacy API switches remaining playlist lookups to the web backend.

-> **OAuth app guidance:** Spotify restricted new Development Mode apps created on or after February 11, 2026.
-Some older apps have been observed to retain the legacy endpoint access used by this tool, but creation date alone does not guarantee compatibility.
-Configure OAuth app credentials only if you already have an app which you have verified still works.
-If it returns HTTP 403 then remove the credentials and use the automatic web backend.
+> **OAuth app guidance:** Spotify requires the owner of every Development Mode app to have an active Spotify Premium subscription.
+This requirement applies to old and new apps, so creation date does not explain the different results in these tests.
+Configure OAuth app credentials only when the app owner has Premium and you have verified that its legacy metadata endpoints still work.
+An HTTP 403 is consistent with restricted legacy access but does not prove the cause by itself.
+The doctor checks this live and reports a warning when web-player fallback succeeds.
 See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).

 The anonymous token and current persisted-query hashes are cached in memory.
 The tool refreshes an expired token and rediscovers a stale query hash once before reporting an error.